Officials: 1st suspected case of coronavirus in NYC

-New York City’s first suspected case of the coronavirus is at Bellevue Hospital in Manhattan, according to the city health department.
+New York City’s first suspected case of the coronavirus is at Bellevue Hospital in Manhattan, according to the city health department, and a Boston man has tested positive for the new virus in Massachusetts, the first case in that state, health officials said Saturday.

+The United States has reported eight cases of the virus, including the one in Boston and one in California announced Friday.
+There are about 12,000 cases of the virus around the world, with 259 deaths.

 The testing won’t be completed for another 36 hours at the earliest, the health department said.